 TAHINI brings creamy use instead of butter, yoghurt, cream, mayonnaise and aioli.
 Tahini has a rich, full, nutty, creamy flavour and is an excellent dairy-free alternative.

 Sesame seeds are little nutrient powerhouses full of lignans that help balance hormones and protect our cells from oxidative stress.
-Sesame seeds are nutrient-dense, have anti-inflammatory, anti-oxidant properties, are low in carbs and contain good for you fats that can help regulate blood sugar and cholesterol.
+Sesame seeds are nutrient-dense, have anti-inflammatory, anti-oxidant properties, are low in carbs and contain good fats.

 Recipes with plant protein-rich ingredients.
 Examples of plant-based high protein foods include; quinoa, teff, millet, wild rice, oats, buckwheat, amaranth, sorghum, wheat, nuts, seeds, hemp seeds, peas, beans, lentils, legumes, soy, tofu & tempeh, broccoli, brussels, spinach, kale, mushrooms, nutritional yeast.